Policy on Conflicts of Interest and Corporate Opportunities

 - has the purpose or effect of creating an intimidating, hostile or offensive work environment;

-- has purpose or effect of unreasonably interfering with an individual's work performance; or
+- has the purpose or effect of unreasonably interfering with an individual's work performance; or

 - otherwise adversely affects an individual's employment opportunities.